 Most email templates have a number of blank spaces that are to be filled up for personalizing the mail copy.

 However, when these blank spaces are left blank, the whole message can adversely backfire.

 Customers hate feigned empathy.
-As a customer of one service or the other, we can all relate to this.
-Who likes fake promises anyway?
+As a customer of one service or another, we can all relate to this.
+Who likes false promises anyway?

 Take this into consideration.
 Always make sure that the emails that your team sends never have any such blank spaces.
 An email starting with “Hi [CUSTOMER NAME]” will always be a major turn-off.

 2. Poor grammar